Charge Schedule Optimization and Infrastructure Planning for Solar-Integrated Electric Bus Transit Systems: Scenario-based Charge Scheduling Problem

-Given the variation in the available solar energy and temperature-based trip energy consumption across scenarios, scenario-based optimization helps us make better long-term decisions.
-However, as we increase the number of scenarios, the number of variables and constraints increases, making it difficult to solve the LP for larger networks using the simplex method.
+Scenario-based optimization improves long-term decisions under varying solar energy availability and temperature-dependent energy consumption.
+However, as we increase the number of scenarios, the number of variables and constraints increases, making it difficult to solve the LP for large networks using the simplex method.
 Since the constraint matrix has a block diagonal structure, this problem is a good candidate for applying Benders' decomposition.